Benjamin Spock: Social and political activism

 In 1962, Spock joined The Committee for a Sane Nuclear Policy, otherwise known as SANE.
 Spock was politically outspoken and active in the movement to end the Vietnam War.
 In 1968, he and four others (including William Sloane Coffin, Marcus Raskin, Mitchell Goodman, and Michael Ferber) were singled out for prosecution by then Attorney General Ramsey Clark on charges of conspiracy to counsel, aid, and abet resistance to the draft.
 Spock and three of his alleged co-conspirators were convicted, although the five had never been in the same room together.
-His two-year prison sentence was never served; the case was appealed and in 1969 a federal court set aside his conviction.
+His two-year prison sentence was never served; the case was appealed, and in 1969 a federal court set aside his conviction.

 In 1967, Spock was pressed to run as Martin Luther King Jr.'s vice-presidential running mate at the National Conference for New Politics over Labor Day weekend in Chicago.
+In April of that year, Spock helped lead the largest anti-war protest to date, the Spring Mobilization Against the War.
+Spock wore a suit and held a sign that read "Children are not born to burn."

 In 1968, Spock signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War, and he later became a sponsor of the War Tax Resistance project, which practiced and advocated tax resistance as a form of anti-war protest.
 He was also arrested for his involvement in anti-war protests resulting from his signing of the anti-war manifesto "A Call to Resist Illegitimate Authority" circulated by members of the radical intellectual collective RESIST.
 The individuals arrested during this incident came to be known as the Boston Five.